fedpet/Experiment-2019-Smartcam/README.md

 Here are proposed 2 approaches: LinPro and Force Field Exploration (FF).
 The algorithms are decentralized and self-adapting.
 They naturally supports adding and removing sensors and targets during runtime.
 Note: this project focuses on the *coordination*, security and vision related problems are not discussed.
 ### LinPro
-The problem is modeled with linear programming: it achieves k-coverage minimizing the movements.
+The problem is modeled with linear programming: it achieves k-coverage while minimizing the movements.

 LinPro requires that sensors know their own position in space, and that they can calculate the position of the targets detected.
 The positions must be coherent and in reference to a common positioning system.